ftgoktas/instagram-clone/readme.md

-# Project 3 - *InstagramClone*
+# *Instagram Android Clone*

 **InstagramClone** is a photo sharing app similar to Instagram but using Parse as its backend.

-# Part 1

-Time spent: **5** hours spent in total

 ## User Stories

-The following **required** functionality is completed:
+The following features are implemented:

-- [x] User can sign up to create a new account using Parse authentication.
+- User can sign up to create a new account using Parse authentication.
-- [x] User can log in and log out of his or her account.
+- User can log in and log out of his or her account.
-- [x] The current signed in user is persisted across app restarts.
+- The current signed in user is persisted across app restarts.
-- [x] User can take a photo, add a caption, and post it to "Instagram".
+- User can take a photo, add a caption, and post it to "Instagram".

-The following **optional** features are implemented:

-- [x] User sees app icon in home screen and styled bottom navigation view
+- User sees app icon in home screen and styled bottom navigation view
-- [ ] Style the feed to look like the real Instagram feed.
+- Style the feed to look like the real Instagram feed.
-- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
+- After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough